 The reviewer's role includes giving advice on financial matters and performing a range of checks on the academy's financial systems.
-In particular the checks carried out in the current period included:
+A review is scheduled to be performed in due course by the officer as advised to the Department for Education on the 19th of November 2019.

-On a quarterly basis, the reviewer reports to the board of trustees through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On a quarterly basis, the reviewer reports to the board of trustees through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities

-Review of Effectiveness
+Review of effectiveness

-As Accounting Officer, the Headmaster has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Headmaster has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the external auditor; - · the financial management and governance self-assessment process; and - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 61406 (19 MR and signed on their behalf, by:
+Approved by order of the members of the board of Trustees on 18 December 2019 and signed on their behalf by: